ergoplatform/oracle-core/README.md

 # Building & Running An Oracle
 The majority of oracle operators will only need to focus on setting up their own oracle core to work with an [already bootstrapped oracle pool](#Bootstrapping-An-Oracle-Pool).
-This section will explain how to do so for oracle using the ERG-USD adapter.
-The steps are exactly the same for other adapters, but simply require using that adapter's prepare script.
+This section will explain how to do so for oracle using the ERG-USD connector.
+The steps are exactly the same for other connectors, but simply require using that connector's prepare script.

 It is assumed that you are running this oracle on Linux, and have the following prerequisites:
 - Access to an [Ergo Node](https://github.com/ergoplatform/ergo) v3.3.0+ with an unlocked wallet.